join-sigma/sigma-web/_guilds/resillience.md

 ### About Us

 Joining Sigma Alliance in May 2019, Resilience is the newest addition to the cluster.
 We are an European guild, with a sizable French and Swedish member base.
 Resilience is an active community within the vast member base of Sigma Alliance.
-When you’re a member of Resilience, you’re also a member of the Sigma Alliance.
+When you're a member of Resilience, you're also a member of the Sigma Alliance.
 One big guild, built in to different tiers, based on activity, roster and performance, both US and EU based.

 ### Requirements